weterynarzfred/md_to_epub/README.md

 - `parseGtAsProps` - enables special parameters parsed from lines starting with `>`, check below.
 - `addEmptyLines` - markdown removes single linebreaks by default, this simply doubles every linebreak to display them as paragraphs.
 - `hyphenate` - adds soft hyphens.
+- `filter` - a function that will decide whether to parse a file or skip it

 ## special parameters
 If you set `SETTINGS.parseGtAsProps` as true all lines starting with `>` will be treated as parameters.
 If the param starts with `#` it is marked as a tag.
 Otherwise the script expects key value pairs separated by two colons.